 Conception is the beginning stage of pregnancy.
 However, determining the exact moment the Shih Tzu pregnancy begins is challenging.
 According to the American Kennel Club, sperm can live for several days inside the female, and eggs remain fertile for approximately 48 hours — so actually conception can be a day or two after mating.
 Breeders often measure hormone levels to determine an accurate gestation period.

 Usually, physical signs of pregnancy will not happen for a few weeks.
-However, shih tzu behavior may change almost immediately.
-If you are expecting your shih tzu to become pregnant, watch for any unusual behavior, such as changes in energy levels.
-A dog that is usually calm may become energetic, while one who is usually lively may become lethargic.
+However, Shih Tzu behavior can change almost immediately.
+If you suspect your Shih Tzu is pregnant, watch for any unusual behavior, such as changes in energy levels.
+A dog that is usually calm might become energetic, while one who is usually lively might become lethargic.

-A normal temperature for a shih tzu is 101 degrees Fahrenheit.
-This temperature will drop about two degrees right before the shih tzu goes into labor.
-Create a whelping area for her and move her there immediately after her temperature drops.
-The birthing process is messy, so many owners will lay down plastic and cover this with clean towels or blankets for the dog to lay on.
+A normal temperature for a Shih Tzu is 101 degrees Fahrenheit.
+This temperature will drop about two degrees right before the Shih Tzu goes into labor.
+Create a whelping area for her before she goes into labor, then move her there immediately after her temperature drops.
+The birthing process is messy, so many owners and breeders will lay down plastic and cover this with clean towels or blankets for the dog to lay on.